Airbus CEO says still in charge, pledges smooth transition

 The main internal candidate is Guillaume Faury, the former helicopter unit chief who steps into Bregier’s shoes next week.

-Insiders say he is not the only internal contender, however, with defense boss Dirk Hoke, 48, also in the ascendant, subject to the stability of the delayed A400M military project, which took another 1.3 billion euros of charges in 2017.
+Insiders say he is not the only internal contender, however, with defence boss Dirk Hoke, 48, also in the ascendant, subject to the stability of the delayed A400M military project, which took another 1.3 billion euros (1.15 billion pounds) of charges in 2017.

 Also emerging as a potential candidate, according to two industry sources, is Harald Wilhelm, who has overseen a rise in Airbus shares to record levels since becoming finance chief in 2012.